davisclick/openvino-computer-pointer-controller/README.md

 ## Results

 - The loading model time for GPU is larger than CPU and FPGA.
-- Reducing the precision affects the accuracy.
+- Reducing the precision affects the accuracy, using the OpenVino Workbench and generating a model performance comparition it is posible to see the model with presition FPINT8 is very slow in terms of throughput and latency compared to FP16 and FP32.
 - FPGA take more time executing inferences.

 ### Async Inference